Within the home environment, children can be exposed to many stresses that will affect their everyday life.

 Schools can help to strengthen children’s resilience and support them during these challenging times by focusing on the following:

 - helping children to develop resilience through teaching them social and emotional skills.
-This can be during PSHE and broader curriculum lessons, assemblies, through whole-school programmes, circle time or children’s books focusing on aspects of mental health and wellbeing.
-These lesson plans from Kapow cater to each year group and focus on boosting wellbeing
+This can be during health & wellbeing education and broader curriculum lessons, assemblies, through whole-school programmes, circle time or children’s books focusing on aspects of mental health and wellbeing

 - building a sense of belonging and positive relationships in the classroom and school, which is based on trust, safety and security, and promoting pupil wellbeing.
 Visit our page on belonging for tips and advice